 ‘Your finger, Mr Potter.’
 Ollivander set the same pair of silver scales down on the desk beside the basilisk venom and thrust a slim silver needle into the ball of Harry’s forefinger.

-Harry frowned at the nip of pain, then dabbed the bead of crimson onto the scales.
+Harry frowned at the nip of pain, dabbing the bead of crimson onto the scales.
 Ollivander dripped a droplet of the venom that now contained Harry’s old wand core onto the scales and stared at them as if the meaning of life was reflected in their gleaming surface.

 A bright blue flash stabbed at Harry’s eyes.